Mantle Cell Lymphoma

 Other symptoms of mantle cell lymphoma may include:

-- Gastrointestinal issues, including nausea, vomiting, indigestion, stomach pain or bloating
+• Gastrointestinal issues, including nausea, vomiting, indigestion, stomach pain, bloating, bowel changes and heartburn

 What Causes Mantle Cell Lymphoma?